zpainter/iassist/content/about/regional-report-2007-2008-europe.md

-The European Social Survey ([ESS](http://www.europeansocialsurvey.org/)) is an academically-driven social survey designed to chart and explain the interaction between Europe\'s changing institutions and the attitudes, beliefs and behaviour patterns of its diverse populations.
+The European Social Survey ([ESS](http://www.europeansocialsurvey.org/)) is an academically-driven social survey designed to chart and explain the interaction between Europe's changing institutions and the attitudes, beliefs and behaviour patterns of its diverse populations.
 The survey covers over 25 European nations and employs rigorous methodology.
 Round 3 data (collected in 2006/2007; themes: Personal and